capacitor-community/sqlite/docs/ImportExportJson.md

   - transaction creating the Table's Data (Insert, Update)
   - transaction creating the Views

+🚨 Since release 3.4.2-3 ->> 🚨

+ - **overwrite** boolean parameter has been added to the Json Object (default false)
+   - `true` : delete the physically the database whatever the version is.
+   - `false`:
+      - re-importing a database with the same `version` number will do nothing, keeping the existing database and will return `changes = 0`
+      - re-importing a database with a lower `version` number will throw an error `ImportFromJson: Cannot import a version lower than `

+ - During an import in `full` mode the `Foreign Key` constraint has been turn off before dropping the tables and turn back on after

+🚨 Since release 3.4.2-3 <<- 🚨
 ### exportToJson

 This method allow to download a database to a Json object.